 These simple activities use large body muscles and may help you torch calories.
 It would be best if you also incorporated them on top of the chosen exercise program.
 Here are some additional exercise tips to help you get the most from your activity (1):

 - Focusing On the Correct Form.
-Fitness experts reveal that it is not about completing a routine but doing it correctly to reap its gains.
+Fitness experts reveal that it is not about completing a routine but doing it correctly to reap its gains and avoid injury.

 - Being Consistent.
 Exercising once in a blue moon will not help you lose weight.
+Consistency is essential.
 You can always seek support if you have trouble keeping up with your fitness routine.

 - Rewarding Small Wins.
 The best way to remain motivated and committed to your weight loss exercise program is through rewards.
 Reward yourself for small milestones like following the routine for a month.